brahmcapoor/redditchatbot/README.md

 RedditBot: I saw Interstellar last night and I thought it felt kind of off, considering the rest of the movie itself is a magic trick in itself.
 ```

-That said, the bot isn't currently contextually aware so I'm going to revamp this.
+That said, the bot isn't currently contextually aware (technically, it doesn't even respond to the user so much as it does wait for the user to finish typing) so I'm going to revamp this.
 My two ideas right now are to use child comments as well and to hardcode some more specific kinds of responses.

 ## setup